Skip to main content

 How will you assure and improve quality?

 • How will you manage MCQ test scoring processes?
-For example, will you train scorers, provide scorer guidelines?
+For example, will you train scorers and provide scorer guidelines?

-• Will your team of assessors develop questions and question banks or pools collaboratively, so as to enhance your test's validity?
+• Will your team of assessors develop questions and question banks collaboratively, so as to enhance your test's validity?

-• Can you establish peer review processes to check MCQ tests and questions for alignment with course objectives, for logical sequence, timing, item construction and so on?
+• Can you establish peer-review processes to check MCQ tests and questions for alignment with course objectives, logical sequence, timing, item construction and so on?

 • How will you validate MCQ tests and questions, for the discriminatory value of items?

-• How will the department engage with reviewing and endorsing MCQ use and practices?
+• How will the department review and endorse MCQ use and practices?

 Construct an MCQ test